techgirl-prog/techgirl-prog/README.md

-- 👋 Hi, I’m @techgirl-prog a passionate tech enthusiast and aspiring network engineer.
+- 👋 Hi, I’m Grace Akono
+ a passionate tech enthusiast and aspiring network engineer.
 Currently learning CCNA, Cisco Packet Tracer, and exploring tech one packet at a time! 💻🌐

 - 👀 I’m interested in networking, IT infrastructure, and cybersecurity basics.
 I enjoy understanding how devices communicate and how networks are structured and secured